PSEC Awards

 The following award recipients were honored at the most recent Awards Banquet.

-- Academic Engineer of the Year 2023
+• Academic Engineer of the Year Award 2025

-University of Washington
+University of Washington, Bothell

-Professor Pedro Arduino, Ph.
-D., University of Washington, has been selected as the recipient of the 2023 Academic Engineer of the Year Award in recognition of his exceptional career as a geotechnical engineering educator, his significant contributions to the development and application of advanced numerical modeling techniques for analysis of soil behavior and the behavior of soil-structure interfaces, and his dedicated efforts as a teacher and mentor of engineering students.
+Professor W. Jong Yoon, Ph.
+D., University of Washington, Bothell, has been selected as the recipient of the 2025 Academic Engineer-of-the-Year Award in recognition of his exceptional career as a mechanical engineering educator, his significant contributions to the design and development of smart medical devices, his active engagement as faculty advisor of the American Society of Mechanical Engineers Student Chapter, and his dedicated efforts as a teacher and mentor of engineering students.

 Continue reading →

-- Government Engineer of the Year 2023
+• Government Engineer of the Year Award 2025

 Continue reading →

-- Industry Engineer of the Year 2023
+• Industry Engineer of the Year 2024

 The Boeing Company